pingcap/docs/sql-statements/sql-statement-show-engines.md

 # SHOW ENGINES

 This statement is used to list all supported storage engines.
-The syntax included only for compatibility with MySQL.
+The syntax is included only for compatibility with MySQL.

 ## Synopsis